nicolacanzonieri/all_rings/README.md

 # :boxing_glove: All Rings Repository :boxing_glove:

 _An original idea by SHAKAGAMES.
-Developed by SHAKAGAMES and SLiced Games Studios_
+Developed by SHAKAGAMES and Sliced Games Studios_

 > [!NOTE]
 > This README is temporary and will updated and expanded as the project progresses